Yorko/mlcourse.ai/book/topic10/topic10_gradient_boosting.md

 Nothing has happened yet; we have only decided that we will search for our approximation $\large \hat{f}(x)$ not as a big model with plenty of parameters (as an example, neural network), but as a sum of functions, pretending we move in functional space.

-In order to accomplish this task, we need to limit our search by some function family $\large \hat{f}(x) = h(x, \theta)$.
-There are a few issues here -- first of all, the sum of models can be more complicated than any model from this family; secondly, the general objective is still in functional space.
+In order to accomplish this task, we need to limit our search to some function family $\large \hat{f}(x) = h(x, \theta)$.
+There are a few issues here -- first, the sum of models can be more complicated than any model from this family; second, the general objective is still in functional space.
 Let's note that, on every step, we will need to select an optimal coefficient $\large \rho \in \mathbb{R}$.
 For step $\large t$, the problem is the following:

 $$\large \hat{f}(x) = \sum_{i = 0}^{t-1} \hat{f_i}(x), \\
 \large (\rho_t,\theta_t) = \underset{\rho,\theta}{\arg\min} \ \mathbb {E} _{x,y}[L(y,\hat{f}(x) +  \rho \cdot h(x, \theta))], \\